jhuntdev/sql-string-qb/README.md

 Inspired by classNames and Drizzle, this small but powerful library allows you to elegantly craft complex SQL statements without compromising readability or performance.
 The `qb.t` tagged template function allows you to use template literals to automatically break out variables for escaping, prepared statements, etc.

-_WARNING: Exercise the same safety precautions as you normally would when writing SQL._
+_WARNING: Exercise the same safety precautions you normally would when writing SQL._

 ## Installation